 Facade and Property Improvement Grant Program

-A grant equal to 50% of the cost of eligible front facade and storefront improvement and restoration works up to a maximum grant per project of $20,000.
-Maximum grant can be increased by up to $5,000 (on a matching 50/50 basis) for projects on properties that are designated under the Ontario Heritage Act.
+• This can be equal to 50% of the cost of eligible front facade, storefront improvement, and restoration works up to a maximum grant per project of $20,000.
+The maximum grant can be increased by up to $5,000 (on a matching 50/50 basis) for projects on properties that are designated under the Ontario Heritage Act.

-A separate grant equal to 50% of the cost of eligible side and/or rear facade improvement and restoration works up to maximum grant per project of $5,000 only where said rear and/or side facades are highly visible from a public road, public parking area or public open space.
+• Up to 50% of the cost of eligible side and/or rear facade improvement and restoration works up to maximum grant per project of $5,000 only where said facades are highly visible from a public road, public parking area, or public open space.

 Eligible Community Improvement Project Area (CIPA): Main Street, Downtown, and East Waterfront